 USS ARKANSAS was the fourth and last ship in the VIRGINIA class.
-The cruiser was the fourth ship in ther Navy named after the state of Arkansas and today the ship is berthed at the Puget Sound Naval Shipyard in Bremerton, WA, awaiting final disposal by recycling.
+The cruiser was the fourth ship in the Navy named after the state of Arkansas.
+After decommissioning, the ARKANSAS was laid up at the Puget Sound Naval Shipyard in Bremerton, WA, until she was disposed of by recycling.

 The ship was last homeported in Bremerton, WA.

 |Builder: Newport News Shipbuilding Co., Newport News, Va.|

 |Propulsion system: two D2G General Electric nuclear reactors|

 |Draft: 31,5 feet (9.6 meters)|

 |Armament: two Mk-26 missile launcher for Standard missiles (MR) and ASROC, two Mk-141 Harpoon missile launchers, two armored box launchers for Tomahawk ASM/LAM, Mk-46 torpedoes from two triple mounts, two 5-inch/54 caliber Mk-45 lightweight guns, two 20mm Phalanx CIWS, four machine guns|